 However, Swenson was a huge dog-sledding enthusiast.
 He regularly took his dogs on journeys that lasted weeks.
 But what made him famous was his work and writings on the qualities of a good sled dog.
 As such, he was a key figure in competitive sled racing.

-Mushers quickly realized that Huskies were ideal for sled racing and began taking them out of the Chukchi’s homelands into other parts of the world.
+Mushers quickly realized the potential of Huskies sled racing.
+Soon after, they began taking them out of the Chukchi’s land into other parts of the world.
 And since the early 1900s, the dog sport has continued in tradition and popularity.

 In the state of Alaska, mushing is the official state sport.
-Plus, several organizations such as the International Sled Dog Racing Association (ISDRA) are working towards bringing the sport onto the international Olympic scene.
+In addition, several organizations such as the International Sled Dog Racing Association (ISDRA) are working towards bringing this secluded sport onto the international Olympic scene.

 Huskies in the Gold Rush